Art School (Dismissed)

 May 13-16, 2010

 Art School (Dismissed) was created as a celebration of artists who extend their creative practices into the realm of education.
-A three-day exhibition in the spring of 2010, it included a condensed and abundant program of dance, music and performance.
-The event took place in downtown Toronto’s historic Shaw Street Public School.
-The building had been decommissioned for many years — a long period that had left it feeling frozen in time and almost forgotten.
+A three-day exhibition in the spring of 2010, it also included dance, music and performance.
+The event took place in downtown Toronto’s historic and long-decommissioned Shaw Street Public School.

 When I was a kid, my favorite teachers were the ones who could make the walls of the classroom magically disappear, opening up worlds to us; a marvel!
 In the hands of other teachers, those same walls closed in, suddenly confining and restricting.
 Faced with the latter, I’d imagine myself outside, wondering what it would be like to be a bug or a bird.
 What struck me most about Classroom 9 were its windows with their marvelous treetop view.
 If I were a student in this room, that big tree outside would offer a handy escape.